jnthn/p6-io-socket-async-ssl/README.md

 # IO::Socket::Async::SSL [![Build Status](https://travis-ci.org/jnthn/p6-io-socket-async-ssl.svg?branch=master)](https://travis-ci.org/jnthn/p6-io-socket-async-ssl)

-This module provides a secure sockets implementation with an API very much like that of the Perl 6 built-in `IO::Socket::Async` class.
+This module provides a secure sockets implementation with an API very much like that of the Raku built-in `IO::Socket::Async` class.
 For the client case, provided the standard certificate and host verification are sufficient, it is drop-in replacement.
 The server case only needs two extra arguments to `listen`, specifying the server key and certificate.